Kipper-Lang/Kipper/src/docs/latest/variables.md

 // This is another simple scope
 {
 	// X 'var5' is NOT able to see 'var4' as it's not in this or any parent's scope,
-	// and as such the value may NOT be copied! var var5: num = var4;
+	// and as such the value may NOT be accessed! var var5: num = var4;
 }
 ```